collyottm/funny_story/melisa.md

-back to back they shot eachother drew their swords and shot eachother the deaf police man heard the noise came to save the two dead boys
+back to back they shot eachother drew their swords and shot eachother the deaf police man heard the noise came to stop the two dead boys